Public affairs consultants use their understanding of politics and communications to offer policy advice to clients

-Keeping abreast of political developments, in order to advise clients on a possible response, is vital to the role.
-Key information is sought from personal contacts, a range of media sources and political intelligence and monitoring are key aspects of the job.
+Keeping abreast of political developments and sourcing key information from personal contacts, a range of media sources and political intelligence and monitoring are key aspects of the job.

-Public affairs consultants identify key stakeholders in the decision-making process at European, national, regional and local government levels.
-They work to maintain relationships with these individuals and to assist clients to promote and protect their interests effectively.
+You'll also identify key stakeholders in the decision-making process at European, national, regional and local government levels.
+You'll work to maintain relationships with these individuals and to assist your clients to promote and protect their interests effectively.

 Key areas of work include: